WuOmicsLab/NUWA/README.md

 ## Description

-An R package implementing NUWA pipeline for abundance inference of missing key proteins (e.g. immune cell markers) from mass spectrometry-based quantitative proteomic profiles, to enable accurate deconvolution of relative immune cell fractions.
-It consists of three major modules:
+An R package implementing NUWA pipeline for abundance inference of missing function proteins (e.g., cell markers, drug targets) from mass spectrometry-based proteomic profiles, and could lead to improved performance of downstream analyses using proteomic profiles, including deconvolution of immune cell composition, and differential expression analysis, etc. NUWA package consists of three major modules:

-(1) `NUWAms`: to infer abundances of missing key proteins based on co-expression networks of individual protein of interest.
-For users' convenience, the package includes built-in cancer co-expression networks for immune cell markers of <b>NUWAp26</b> (a proteomic signature matrix we developed for 26 immune cell types), and a set of previously published immune cell markers (signature genes), including BCIC, LM22, LM6, MCPcounter and xCell.
+(1) `NUWAms`: to infer abundances of missing  proteins based on co-expression networks of individual protein of interest, by leveraging information borrowed from the cohort profiles (training datasets).
+The default underlying cohort profiles are CPTAC proteomic datasets of six cancer types, which could be replaced by users (e.g., using multiple datasets for a specific cancer type).

 (2) `NUWAeDeconv`: a benchmarked ensemble method of three deconvolution algorithm-signature combinations to estimate the relative fractions of six immune cell types.